protecode-sc/helm-chart/README.md

 ### 2022.6.0 -> 2022.6.1
 * minio and updater initContainer now honor resource requests and limits from values.yaml.
 * Increased healthcheck timeouts and retries of background workers.
+* API now has default connection limit of 8 per IP.
+You can change it with `ingress.apiConnLimit`.

 ### 2022.3.0 -> 2022.6.0
 * httpProxy configuration value sets also HTTPS proxy.